neworiginou/node-blog/README.md

 ### Easy publish

 You just need copy the markdown file into the markdown directory on your server.
-You can scan via the web browser.
+You can view via the web browser.